 It’s one of the few Internet Porn Accountability Software in the Market.
 Imagine I am struggling with Porn.
 With X3Watch I can have an accountability partner (or partners) who are sent copies of the web pages I look at.
 The idea is that if I know the accountability partner will be keeping track of my Internet usage, I am less likely to visit sites that he will not approve.

 This is how I found out about ChurchInfo.
 Recently we decided that our church membership information must be computerized and as usual I was asked to do the job.
-However none of the commercial Church Management Software I came across could fit into our budget.
+However, none of the commercial Church Management Software I came across could fit into our budget.
 Then I googled to see whether any free and open-source applications are available.

 3 years later I felt God’s calling in my life.
 I Left home to enroll in Bible college and graduated with a Bachelors Degree in Theology in the year 2006.
-I was very passionate about sharing God’s word with masses and had a lot to share.
+I was very passionate about sharing God’s word with the masses and had a lot to share.
 But the entire year went by without a single opportunity to preach.

 According to the content of this blog, I have to quote Bible references in almost every blog post that I write.
-In the beginning this wasn’t a big deal, but as the time passed I wanted to automate the process.
+In the beginning, this wasn’t a big deal, but as time passed I wanted to automate the process.
 You know, typing entire Bible passages manually isn’t easy.
 Copying and pasting is a good alternative but then it occupies too much of space.